 More updates are available on their AZGFD covid-19 status page.

-There may be a chance for tag return and preference point reinstatement.
+The Governor has enacted a 14-day quarantine recommendation for all travelers entering the state on or after November 15, 2020.
+There may be a chance for tag return and preference point reinstatement if you hunt area was not accessible due to forest fires and/or public land closures.
 See the CDFW News website for more information.

 All travel across the Canadian/U.S. Border is suspended for non-essential travel with no defined open date.
 All hunts for non-resident aliens are cancelled for US citizens.
 If you had a hunt booked for this fall season, you should keep in close contact with your outfitter and travel agent to make arrangements.
 The outlook does not look good for Americans to embark on Canadian hunts at any time this season.
 See current restrictions at the Canada Border Services Agency website.

-All arriving residents and visitors will immediately go into a 14-day self quarantine upon entering the state (effective through July 31).
-Beginning September 1st, all arriving passengers must have a test taken no more than 72 hours before arriving in Hawaii and provide results.
+All arriving passengers must have a test taken no more than 72 hours before arriving in Hawaii and provide results.
 The entire sheep and deer season on the island of Lana'i has been cancelled for this year, no exceptions will be made.

 All seasons and license/tag purchases are now open and available, however, nonresident elk and deer tags are sold out as of June 26, 2020.
 If you still need a tag, check the returned tag list each month for available tags and sale dates/times.